5-Star-Rated Treatment for Heel Pain near Sterling Heights, MI

 Heel pain is likely to continue indefinitely if left untreated.
 Because simple treatment measures are available, there’s no reason to continue to suffer from heel pain.
 If you’re ready to take the first steps toward eliminating your heel pain, schedule your Dr. Weinert Foot Alignment Consultation today.
 Your appointment includes an exam, gait analysis, fluoroscopy x-ray imaging, patient education, and an in-depth consultation with our board-certified podiatrist.
 Simply call 248.362.3338 to reach our Troy office and speak with one of our friendly team members.
 You may also click here to use our convenient online form.

 Come experience 5-star-rated care at Stop Feet Pain Fast Institute and get back to enjoying your life pain-free!

-As one of the premier podiatry centers near Sterling Heights, MI, our team at Stop Feet Pain Fast Institute also provides 5-star-rated foot, ankle, and heel care to patients from Troy, Warren, Burlington, Clawson, Madison Heights, Royal Oak, Rochester Hills, Auburn Hills & West Bloomfield, MI, and surrounding areas.
+As one of the premier podiatry centers near Sterling Heights, MI, our team at Stop Feet Pain Fast Institute also provides 5-star-rated foot, ankle, and heel care to patients from Troy, Burlington, Clawson, Madison Heights, Royal Oak, Rochester Hills, Auburn Hills & West Bloomfield, MI, and surrounding areas.